Tiffany Mitchell (basketball)

-Tiffany Mitchell (born September 23, 1994) is an American professional basketball player who plays for the Seattle Storm.
+Tiffany Mitchell (born September 23, 1994) is an American professional basketball player.
 Mitchell played college basketball for the South Carolina Gamecocks, where she was a two-time SEC Player of the Year.
 After concluding her collegiate career, she was selected ninth overall in the 2016 WNBA draft by the Indiana Fever.
 During the WNBA off-seasons, Mitchell has played overseas in Russia, Turkey, Israel and Australia.

 College career

 Between 2012 and 2016, Mitchell played college basketball for the South Carolina Gamecocks.
 In 2014 and 2015, she was named the SEC Player of the Year.

 Professional career

 WNBA

 Mitchell was selected ninth overall in the 2016 WNBA draft by the Indiana Fever.
 She scored a game-high 18 points for the Fever in her WNBA debut.
 She played all 34 games during the 2016 season and averaged 8.6 points per game, earning a place in the WNBA All-Rookie Team.
 In 2021, she played her sixth season for the Fever.

 On January 31, 2024, Mitchell was traded to the Connecticut Sun alongside the 19th pick in the 2024 WNBA draft in exchange for Natisha Hiedeman.

 On February 7, 2025, she signed as a free agent with the Las Vegas Aces.
 She was waived by the Aces on June 30.
 She was subsequently signed by the Seattle Storm on July 11.